Yorick Tattoo LLC is a husband and wife team of Yorick Fauquant and Sarah LoRusso.

 And as fate would have it, the note worked!
 They found their French boys and what ensued was a night of random revelry that may or may not have involved crashing an elderly ball.

-To cap off their adventure, Sarah suggested a pub crawl.
+To cap off their adventure, Sarah suggested going bar hopping to all of her favorite punk bars.
 Agreeing, everyone got in their cars; French boys in one, American girls in the other.

-No sooner had they zipped off down the Strip than Yorick got stuck behind a red light and were lost in a flurry of traffic.
+No sooner had they zipped off down the Strip than Yorick got stuck behind a red light and was lost in a flurry of traffic.

 Unable to pull over and wait for them to catch up, Sarah pulled into the parking lot of the first pub on their crawl and waited.